NancyHuang89/BIFSGProxy/README.md

 # BIFSGProxy

+This package is a realization of the Bayesian Improved First Name Surname Geocoding (BIFSG) method published by Ioan Voicu, U.S Department of Treaury, Office of the Comptroller of the Currency. https://doi.org/10.1080/2330443X.2018.1427012

 Census tract - https://www.ffiec.gov/censusapp.htm
 Source: FFIEC Census Flat Files 2020
 The FFIEC Census flat files are a convenient method of accessing and analyzing the FFIEC census data that are used to create the HMDA and CRA Aggregate and Disclosure Reports.
 They contain over 1,000 fields of census data and are updated annually to reflect changes to MSA/MD boundaries announced by the Office of Management and Budget (OMB) and CRA Distressed/Underserved Census Tracts as announced by the Federal banking regulatory agencies.